Visa denied at the US Embassy in Dublin, Belfast or London?

-What does it mean that the consulate denied my nonimmigrant visa under section 214(b) of the INA?
+Did the US consulate deny your nonimmigrant visa under section 214(b) of the INA?

 A US Consulate will not issue your nonimmigrant visa if they find you ineligible under section 214(b) of the US immigration and nationality act but that does not mean you are out of options.
 It is important that you understand why you were denied and fix the errors before you reapply.

-There are multiple reasons why you may be found ineligible under section 214(b) of the INA:
+There are multiple reasons why you may be found ineligible under section 214(b) of the INA some of the common reasons are:

 Limited ties to your home country.